-Tapping the bearing display (3a in previous image) will snap the bearing line to the camera's durrent direction.
+LEFT CLICK on the bearing display (3a in previous image) will snap the bearing line to the camera's durrent direction.
 Use this to quickly bring your guns onto a target, then fine tune the angle as per (3) above.

-(4) Set Target
+(4) Set Target [G KEY]

-Tap to set closest ship intersected by aiming line as current target.
+LEFT CLICK to set closest ship intersected by aiming line as current target (equivalent to LEFT CLICK on a ship that is not already the target).